 - 5.17.
 Presently, the Parish has limited leisure facilities, which is typical of small rural villages where funding is not as great as for towns.
-However, the community wishes to support the implementation of new facilities within the village where they will benefit both the people of the Parish and the wider community.
-The Parish Council acknowledges that new leisure facilities may come forward as part of a wider funding mechanism which may involve the Parish's local element of the Lichfield Community Infrastructure Levy (CIL).
-Appendix D lists a series of facilities which the Parish Council considers may be appropriate for the application of its element of the CIL towards future projects.
-Plainly the list may change over time. - 5.18.
+However, the community wishes to support the implementation of new facilities within the village where they will benefit both the people of the Parish and the wider community. - 5.18.
 As there are is a high proportion of elderly residents in the village, access to these facilities is important to consider.
 Walking and cycling access should be made available so as to promote sustainable means to access the facilities, as well as to reduce parking requirements on the site.